-10. you'd simply like to explore some cultural institutions you've never visited (or haven't in awhile), several local museums offer free admission for children (accompanying caregivers in most cases still pay regular admission).
+11. If you'd simply like to explore some cultural institutions you've never visited (or haven't in awhile), several local museums offer free admission for children (accompanying caregivers in most cases still pay regular admission).

 14. If downtown isn't your style, taking the kids on a hike or a winter walk are certainly great ways to shake off cabin fever.

 15. Pop into the Lowell Winterfest for everything from rides to ice skating to food vendors and shopping.
 Winterfest's grand finale combines a laser light show, music, and fireworks.—Lowell

 16. Lace up for free skating at these local indoor rinks or low-cost skating at these charming outdoor rinks across Greater Boston.—Boston